 From default settings it will power off once battery life goes down to 5%.
 A full charge from there takes me 3 hours and 25-30 minutes from the included 12V/2A power outlet to USB C power adapter (the cable is about 235cm long).
 If I use the tablet half of the time during charging, a full charge may take around 3 hours and 50 minutes instead

 When the Chuwi Hi13 is plugged into the charger, then once at 100% charge it will stay at 100% when it’s in use, even in performance mode with the screen brightness set to 100%.
 Although this could drop if anyone does the most intense gaming.

 This tablet also comes with an additional USB Type-A to USB Type-C cable if you want to charge it with a mobile power bank, in your car, or other USB outlets.

-It weighs more than a Surface Book, battery life could have been better, and the microphone is poor.
+It weighs more than a Surface Book, and battery life could have been better.
 The hardware power is there to do most things apart from heavy games or heavy video editing.
 So if you have some favorite software you want to run, check the hardware requirements of them before buying a new device.
 Otherwise this is the snappiest tablet in the class and price range.

 Photographers that wants to view their images on a large screen while on the job, musicians, traders, small business owners, interior designers that wants to knock down walls and expand rooms in architecture apps on a large tablet, artistic, creative, and productive people may all be interested in this large tablet, unless they need the power of an Intel Core processor instead.